top of page

 Participant 3

-Our main findings were that individuals sorted based on groups of physical and digital maps, or features based on ease of use, which was notable for what to include in our app.
+Our main findings were that individuals sorted based on groups of physical and digital maps, or features based on ease of use.
+Thus, we were able to see what students might expect or find simplest to use from a navigation app.

 Persona